So, it’s that time of the week again, huh?

 Back in 2017, while building my parenting communities, I literally struggled every single day to come up with something unique that my members would love.

-I always thought that to come up with new topic ideas and create great posts for your Facebook groups week after week, you need a lot of inspirational sources.
+I always thought that to come up with new topic ideas and create great content for your Facebook groups week after week, you need a lot of inspirational sources.

 But, soon after I discovered that I was wrong.
 (And, I was happy to be proved so)